 The description of your book should include the date of publication, title and author, as well as the illustrator (if relevant).
 If it is a modern book it will also have an ISBN number which is a unique identifier relating to the publishing format and date of publication.
 If there is anything unique about the book, for example it is signed by the author then this should also be included in the description.

 The book should be presented in as clean a condition as possible.
-However if there are any marks these should be noted in the description.
-It's not a good idea to try and remove them with modern chemicals as this can damage the paper or binding.
+If there are any marks these should be noted in the description.
+It is not a good idea to try and remove them with modern chemicals as this can damage the paper or binding.
 You can quickly reduce a valuable book to scrap paper by thinking restoration is easy!

 Common Mistakes When Reselling Books Online